History of Tocal

 * = Significant building constructions

 Tocal has a long and proud history, which has seen it established as one of the foremost agricultural institutions in Australia.
-Tocal is on lands formerly inhabited by the Gringai clan of the Wonnarua people.
+Tocal is on the lands of the Wonnarua people.
 The name ‘Tocal’ is a Koori word meaning ‘plenty’.

 Its involvement with agriculture began in 1822 when James Webber took up the property as one of the first land grants in the Paterson Valley.
 Webber must have been an innovative and farsighted man, as he set about finding the types of agriculture that could be supported in the district.
 Tobacco, hops, grapes, beef and dairy cattle, horses and merino sheep were all grown in these early years.